titofebus/wrtr/README.md

 ## 📝 Notes

-- This script is designed for use with an Astro + MDX blog setup.
+- This script is designed for use with an MDX blog setup.
 - All code follows clean code and modularity best practices.
 - If you want to customize prompts or output, check the `wrtr/setup/system/` directory.